430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 I will do that by showing my work from previous assignments using video's text and images.

 ## audience needs
+ the audience needs the necessary content like
++ your education
++ any achievements
++ past experience

+My webpage should have a fast and responsive layout that should be clean and quick to load because I want .

+It needs a working Navigation that is simple and understandable so customers can easily find what they want.

+It's colour scheme needs to fit well together and with the site It also needs a good contrast ratio otherwise people with visual disabilities will have a hard time navigating and using my site.

+My website should also contain a video or other interactive content because 80% of all traffic online is video traffic meaning without this content people will lose interest in my site and the business who hired me could potentially lose customers.
 ## Timeline
 I created the timeline in photoshop